kad99kev/Text-Generation/README.md

 # Text-Generation
 Generating text using GRUs.
-Model trained on The Old Testament of the King James Version of the Bible
+Model trained on The Old Testament of the King James Version of the Bible.

+Clone the library and execute the run.py for a quick demo.

 <h3>References</h3>

 [Tensorflow example](https://www.tensorflow.org/tutorials/sequences/text_generation)